Fix 1: Review Incompatible Drivers

 Finally, reboot the system to implement the changes.
 And that’s it!
 Any issues relating to the printer error should be resolved upon booting up your PC again.

-A clean boot is a systematic way to troubleshoot and identify software conflicts or issues that may be causing the Memory Integrity to be greyed out error on Windows 11/10.
-We have already covered articles on the same;
+Performing a clean boot systematically troubleshoots and identifies software conflicts that may be causing the Memory Integrity greyed out error on Windows 11/10.
+Check out our detailed article on how to perform a clean boot on Windows 11.

 This should fix the issue; if you still cannot fix the issue and none of the methods mentioned above didn’t work, then reach out to Microsoft support and get it resolved.